umccr/infrastructure/cdk/apps/htsget/README.md

 > **UPDATE**: PR #24 is now merged.
 You may also use [GA4GH image](https://hub.docker.com/r/ga4gh/htsget-refserver) at `docker pull ga4gh/htsget-refserver:1.5.0`

-- Hence, in our Portal client, we use [igv.js](https://github.com/igvteam/igv.js/) through htsget protocol to view BAM slices from a private S3 bucket.
+- Hence, in our Portal client v1, we use [igv.js](https://github.com/igvteam/igv.js/) through htsget protocol to view BAM slices from a private S3 bucket.

 ![igvjs_portal_kras_sliced.png](assets/igvjs_portal_kras_sliced.png)